 Collection of compelling visualizations

 The following are visual representations of the duplicate code between different files in a project.
 The arcs represent the duplicate portions of a code within a file.
 The connecting strips/bands represent the part of the code that the two files have in common.
-When you click on the strip, it will open up a side-by-side view of the code that are duplicates.
-Here, we will look at the various visualizations of duplicate code from popular open source PHP projects.
-What they mean will depend on the individual utilizing this tool, and it is a means to finding duplicates that may need your attention.
+When you click on the strip, it will open up a side-by-side view of the code that are considered code duplication/copy-paste code or some variant.
+Here, we will look at the visualizations of duplicate code from popular open source PHP projects.
+What they mean will depend on the individual utilizing this tool, and it is a means to finding a duplicate line or block of code that may need your attention.

-While there are manual steps involved in determining what steps you need to take, a smart visualization significantly improves the process of finding the duplicates that may be problematic and makes it much more user friendly.
+If you are already using PHPCPD and want to take it miles further, use Sider.
+While there are manual steps involved in determining what steps you need to take, a smart visualization significantly improves the process of finding the duplicates that may be problematic and makes it much more user-friendly.
 It accelerates the process of refactoring code that needs to be fixed or monitored as projects grow and evolve.

 Wondering what the status of duplicate code is in your project?
-Go to https://siderlabs.com/labs/ and get a visual representation while it is free.
+Go beyond PHPCPD and go to https://siderlabs.com/scan/ and get a visual representation while it is free.